Chart Color Schemes

 Kaleen is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Kaleen, as per the latest Census, 91.2% of dwellings were houses with the remaining 8.8% being semi-detached, apartments or other types.
-This contrasts with the Australian Capital Territory's figures of 69.4% houses and 30.5% other dwellings.
-Home ownership in Kaleen was at 40.2%, compared to the ACT's average.
-Mortgaged dwellings made up 34.7% and rented dwellings were 25.1%.
-The median monthly mortgage repayment in Kaleen was $2,167, higher than the ACT average of $2,000.
-Weekly rent median was $460, compared to the ACT's $430.
-Nationally, Kaleen's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+As of the latest Census, dwelling structures in Kaleen consisted of 91.2% houses and 8.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to the Australian Capital Territory's figures of 69.4% houses and 30.5% other dwellings.
+Home ownership in Kaleen stood at 40.2%, with mortgaged dwellings at 34.7% and rented dwellings at 25.1%.
+The median monthly mortgage repayment in the area was $2,167, exceeding the Australian Capital Territory average of $2,000.
+The median weekly rent figure for Kaleen was $460, compared to the Australian Capital Territory's $430.
+Nationally, Kaleen's median monthly mortgage repayments were higher at $2,167 than the Australian average of $1,863, and median weekly rents were substantially higher at $460 compared to the national figure of $375.

 Frequently Asked Questions - Housing